xavdid/website/posts/a-few-of-my-favorite-things/index.md

 title: A Few of My Favorite Things
 fact: BBC Television produces the world's first ever science fiction television program, an adaptation of a section of the Karel Čapek play R.U.R., that coined the term "robot".
 fact_year: 1938
+tags:
-tags: [boardgames, books, lookback, movies, television, videogames]
+  [Airtable, boardgames, books, movies, television, videogames, Yearly Review]
 og_img: ./images/og.jpg
-og_desc: A lookback at the best (and worst) of media in 2016
+og_desc: A look back at the best (and worst) of media in 2016
 ---

 _Editor's Note: This was originally written to go out on Dec 31 but it was delayed.
 Nevertheless, it's written as if it was posted then._